Jaimilit/beyond-the-barbell/README.md

 Users can be brought to this page by clicker the footer facebook image.

-Custom 404 Page for the user if there is an error
+Custom 404 Page for the user if there is an error:
 ![Custom404](./media/custom404.png)